 - Literally meet them where they are (or at least where they’re most comfortable).
-That could mean heading to someone’s office, the golf course, of their living room.
+That could mean heading to someone’s office, the golf course, or meeting them virtually in their living room.

 - Metaphorically meet them where they are.
 If a prospect expresses interest in giving a certain amount, don’t pressure them into giving more.
-Understand that they are most knowledgeable about their finances and how to allocate them.
+Understand that they’re most knowledgeable about their finances and how to allocate them.

-When you meet a prospect where they’re most comfortable, you take a lot of pressure off of them.
-And, while this could mean that you are more nervous, it helps to put your potential donor’s mind at ease.
+When you meet a prospect where they’re most comfortable, you take a lot of pressure off them.
+And, while this could mean that you’re more nervous, it helps to put your potential donor’s mind at ease.

 4. Practice your pitch